Bill Tilden: Place in sports history

-Tilden often is considered one of the greatest tennis players of all time.
+Tilden is considered by some to be the greatest tennis player of all time.

 Allison Danzig, the main tennis writer for The New York Times from 1923 through 1968, and the editor of The Fireside Book of Tennis, called Tilden the greatest tennis player he had ever seen.
 "He could run like a deer," Danzig once told CBS Sports.
 An extended Danzig encomium to Tilden's tennis appears in the July 11, 1946 issue of The Times, in which he reports on a 1920s-evoking performance in the first two sets of a five-set loss by the 53-year-old Tilden to Wayne Sabin, at the 1946 Professional Championship at Forest Hills.

 In 1975, Don Budge ranked his top five players of all time and rated Tilden number four behind Vines, Kramer and Perry.

 In his 1979 autobiography, Jack Kramer, the long-time tennis promoter and great player, included Tilden in his list of the six greatest players of all time.
 Kramer began playing tennis with Tilden at age 15 at the Los Angeles Tennis Club (LATC).

 In 1983, Fred Perry ranked the greatest male players of all time and put them in to two categories, before World War 2 and after.
 Perry ranked Tilden number one in the pre-World War 2 list.

 In the early years of the 21st century, Sidney Wood compiled his list of the Greatest Players of All Time (later published posthumously in a memoir "The Wimbledon final that never was and other tennis tales from a bygone era").
 Wood first entered Wimbledon in 1927 and won the title in 1931.
 "From that time on, through to the late 1970s (doubles only towards the end), I was privileged to compete against virtually every top player in the world" said Wood.
 Wood ranked Tilden number three, behind Budge and Kramer.